 Mortgage Rates Are Dipping: Is Now A Good Time to Refinance?

-Did you sign up for your mortgage when mortgage rates were a lot higher?
+If you got your mortgage when rates were higherDid you sign up for your mortgage when rates were a lot higher?
 Then it might make sense to refinance.
 Likewise, even if you have a variable rate mortgage, it might make sense to refinance.
 It’s worth shopping around and seeing if you can get a bigger discount off prime rate.
-The discount off prime rate you received from your lender depends on the lender and where rates were at the time.
-If it makes sense to stay put with your lender, then there’s no harm, no foul, but if you could save money by moving to another lender, would you be open to it?
-I know I would be!
+The discount off-prime rate you received from your lender depends on the lender and where rates were at the time.
+If it makes sense to stay with your current lender but if you could save money by moving to another lender, you might want to consider it, just factor in any potential penalties.

 Are you looking to refinance?
 The Borrowell Mortgage Coach can help!

 When you signed up for your mortgage, did you choose a shorter amortization period than you had to?
-If you’re looking to buy another property, a shorter amortization period can make it tougher to qualify for a mortgage.
+If you’re looking to buy another property, a shorter period can make it tougher to qualify for a mortgage.
 The higher mortgage payments coupled with the mortgage stress test may mean that you don’t qualify to spend as much on an investment property as you hoped (or you might not qualify at all).
 By lengthening your amortization period, you can have more options in terms of investing in real estate.

-The costs of refinancing
+The Costs of Refinancing

 Before refinancing your mortgage, it’s important to be aware that there may be costs.
 You may be required to pay a mortgage penalty with your existing lender.
 You might also be required to pay mortgage transfer fees and an appraisal fee, although some lenders will cover that or let you capitalize that into your mortgage.

 Your credit score carries a lot of importance when lenders and brokers are taking your information and calculating your interest rate.
-If you’re looking to refinance your mortgage, check out the Borrowell Mortgage Coach to find the best mortgage for you based on your unique credit profile.
+If you’re looking to refinance your mortgage, check out the Borrowell Mortgage Coach to find the best options for you based on your unique credit profile.

 About the Author